Depending on the nature of the emergency:

 2. Establishing an Emergency Action Plan

-Read over the Yale Study Abroad Emergency Action Plan in Appendix A of the Instructor Handbook.
-Confirm with the Study Abroad Director that you understand it and that you and the Study Abroad Office have the same understanding of procedures should an event occur.
+Read over the Yale Study Abroad Emergency Action Plan in the Appendix of the Instructor Handbook.

 3. Reviewing the Incident Report Form

-If an incident occurs while abroad, the instructor must complete the Incident Report Form and email it to Kelly McLaughlin (kelly.mclaughlin@yale.edu), Study Abroad Director.
+If an incident occurs while abroad, the instructor must complete the Incident Report Form within 24 hours at most.
 Please review this form in advance so that you know what types of incidents must be reported and what information will be required.
-The Incident Report Form, which includes detailed instructions, is available here.